 What if I want to complain?

-If you are unhappy with how your request has been handled, you should complain to the NWSSP in the first instance.
+If you are unhappy with how your request has been handled, you should request an internal review from NWSSP in the first instance.
 If after this you are still not satisfied, you can complain to the Information Commissioner's Office.
 Request for environmental information may be handled differently from other requests.
 However, we should still respond within 20 working days and give reasons if we refuse your request.